Corporate Plan2024–25

 External cooperation is critical to ensure the AEC continues to succeed in an evolving environment, delivering safe and effective elections into the future.

-Election events in Australia
+Electoral events in Australia

-• the Australian Bureau of Statistics, providing population information used to calculate redistributions and enrolment rates
+• the Australian Bureau of Statistics – providing population information used to calculate redistributions and enrolment rates

 • the Australian Federal Police, assessing suspected breaches of criminal offences of the Electoral Act and state and territory police forces

-• the Department of Foreign Affairs and Trade, and Austrade, supporting the delivery of voting in many overseas posts.
+• the Department of Foreign Affairs and Trade and Austrade – supporting the delivery of voting in many overseas posts.

 Electoral participation and outreach